phpDocumentor/phpDocumentor/docs/PSR.md

   > It is important to note that the PHPDoc and the DocBlock are two separate
   > entities.
 The DocBlock is the combination of a DocComment, which is a type
   > of comment, and a PHPDoc entity.
-It is the PHPDoc entity that describes the
+It is the PHPDoc entity that contains the
-  > Short Description, Long Description and Tags.
+  > syntax as described in chapter 5 such as the description and tags.

 * "Structural Element" is a collection of Programming Constructs which SHOULD be preceded by a DocBlock.
 The collection contains the following constructs: